Neuse River Trail

 Trail Overview

-The Neuse River Trail is a 27.5-mile paved greenway that runs along the Neuse River in Raleigh, North Carolina.
-As part of the Capital Area Greenway System, this trail provides a scenic route for walking, running, and cycling.
+The Neuse River Trail stretches an impressive 27.5 miles along the Neuse River in Raleigh, North Carolina.
+This fully paved greenway within the Capital Area Greenway System offers a peaceful escape for walkers, runners, and cyclists alike.

 Notable Features

-The path features several wooden boardwalks and bridges, including two notable suspension bridges that offer unique vantage points over the river.
+As you make your way along the trail, you'll cross several wooden boardwalks and bridges, including two suspension bridges that provide good views over the river below.

-Interpretive signs are placed along the trail, offering information about the local ecology, wildlife, and history of the area.
-The Neuse River Trail also serves as a segment of the Mountains-to-Sea Trail, a long-distance trail that crosses North Carolina from the Great Smoky Mountains to the Outer Banks.
+Throughout your journey, you'll notice interpretive signs that share fascinating details about the local ecology, wildlife, and the area's rich history.
+Cool fact: the Neuse River Trail actually forms part of the Mountains-to-Sea Trail, an ambitious path that spans North Carolina from the Great Smoky Mountains all the way to the Outer Banks.

 Accessibility and Connections